JiuqingDong/PlantDiseaseDetection_Yolov5/README.md

 Jiuqing Dong 1, Jaehwan Lee1, 2, Alvaro Fuentes 1,2, Sook Yoon 3,, Mun Haeng Lee 4, Dong Sun Park 1,2, 1 Department of Electronic Engineering, Jeonbuk National University, Jeonju, South Korea 2 Core Research Institute of Intelligent Robots, Jeonbuk National University, Jeonju, South Korea 3 Department of Computer Engineering, Mokpo National University, Muan, South Korea 4 Fruit Vegetable Research Institute, Chungnam A.R.E.S, Buyeo, South Korea

 The code include YOLO-v5 implement, Noise generation, Data-augmentation by rotation, Visualization module, and Label processing part.
-In addition, to facilitate further research by practitioners, we will provide the pretrained model.
+In addition, we will provide the pretrained model of our paprika dataset.
 However, due to non-disclosure agreements, we are temporarily unable to make the dataset public.

-You also can refer to the Official implement of YOLO-v5.
+You also can refer to the Official implement of YOLO-v5. https://github.com/ultralytics/yolov5

 # Install